rickyemi/Christmas_Movies_Review/README.md

 #### Optimization Parameters

-    **max_tokens**: specifies the maximum number of tokens that the model should generate in response to the prompt.
+    **max_tokens**: specifies the maximum number of tokens the model should generate in response to the prompt.

      **temperature**: controls the randomness of the generated response.
 A higher temperature value will result in a more random response, while a lower temperature value will result in a more predictable response.